finished their disappointing season with a victory at

 Silkmen goalkeeper Shwan Jalal.

-The drama wasn't over then as
+The drama wasn't over then as White

-in the box.
+box.
 But referee Thomas Bramall ignored the appeals

 and Chester's chance of a rare away point slipped away.